1.1.4. Performance Classes

 -

-inline virtual void Lanczos(std::size_t m, Base<T> *upperb)
+inline virtual void Lanczos(std::size_t m, Base<T> *upperb) override

 Estimates the upper bound of the user-interested spectrum using Lanczos eigensolver.